 Homeschool families can also get in on the good student discount.
 Students must take standardized tests such as the PSAT, SAT, or ACT and score in the top 20% nationally.

-Nationwide’s safe driver discount kicks in when you’ve gone five years without an accident or moving violation.
-So, if you can go five years with a clean driving history, you’ll be rewarded.
+The safe driver discount kicks in when you’ve gone five years without an accident or moving violation.
+So, if you can go five years without incident, you’ll be rewarded.
 Exactly how much you’ll save, the company doesn’t say.
 Like most auto discounts, your savings depend on a variety of factors.

-SmartRide is Nationwide’s insurance telematics program that rewards safe drivers with lower rates.
+SmartRide is a telematics program that rewards safe drivers with lower rates.
 You’ll also get driving tips to help you improve your score.
 Policyholders save 15% just for signing up.
 After that, it’s simple.
 The safer you drive, the more you save.
 The provider claims that the safest drivers can lower their auto rates up to 40%.
-Because of these high savings, we ranked Nationwide as having the second-best car insurance telematics program.
+Because of these high savings, we ranked Nationwide as having the second-best telematics program.